A reflection inspired by Brené Brown’s perspective on belonging.

 The opposite of belonging isn’t isolation, it’s fitting in.

-Some of us spend so much of our lives comparing ourselves to others, then thinking the solution to our differences is to fit in – to squeeze our square peg into the round hole that is the embodiment of the “like everybody else” mindset.
-When we finally do fit in, we realize the immense isolation that this “other group” presents us with because it will never provide a deep sense of belonging.
-So if we aim to fit in yet never find belonging, where then do we seek it?
+I have spent so much of my life comparing myself to others, then thinking the solution to my differences is to fit in – to squeeze the square peg into the round hole that is the embodiment of a “like everybody else” mindset.
+When I finally do fit in, I realize an immense isolation in it all, because it will never provide me with a deep sense of belonging.
+So if I aim to fit in, yet never find belonging, where then do I seek it?

-The first step to belonging is belonging to yourself.
-Being true to yourself and your truths.
-Vulnerability comes only from this place and from this place comes a sense of belonging with others.
+From what I have found, the first step to belonging is belonging to ones’ self.
+In other words, being true to yourself and to your truths.
+Vulnerability comes freely from this place, and from this place comes a sense of belonging with others.

 Don’t aim to fit in, aim to belong.
 There is a huge difference.
-You can belong to people who understand the sacredness of their own belonging and see yours as sacred.
-The mutual understanding of the other allows for us to be truly ourselves and thus belong.
 Fitting in implies that I am manipulating myself into a preconceived space set up for me to maintain the arrangement of someone else’s constructed space.

 Never fit in.
 Belong.